-Based on the archaeological services provided, investigations, RKEI does not recommend any further archaeological investigations within the areas monitored.
-However, should additional ground disturbing activities occur within San Pedro Springs Park, further work may be required.
-All field records and photographs produced during investigations are curated at the Center for Archaeological Research at the University of Texas at San Antonio.
+Based on archaeological monitoring, RKEI does not recommend any further archaeological investigations within the areas monitored.
+However, should additional work occur near the alignment of Azalán Acequia or within the vicinity of San Pedro Springs Park, further archaeological work may be required.
+All field records and photographs produced during field investigations were curated at the Center for Archaeological Research at the University of Texas at San Antonio.